HappyPersonGames/Nuclear_Escape/README.md

 ## Controls

-Use W,A,S,D for movement and SPACE for action and you can carry only 3 capsules at a time.
+Use W,A,S,D for movement and SPACE for action, you can carry only 3 capsules at a time.

-'Esc' will quit your game so if you would like to pause simply tab out from the game.
+Press 'Esc' and then 'Q' in order to quit, if you choose not to quit simply press 'Esc'.

 ## Acknowledgements